 She began performing on the street in 2000 and was instantly captured by the excitement of it – where anything can happen and a performer has to be alert and open to the element of surprise.
 She noticed that through performing on the street she could connect everyone, including people who don’t go to the theatre and people who were often marginalised.
-She learned to encourage people to join her, suspend their disbelief or think sideways about the world for a moment, or an hour, or longer, which often seemed to make people feel happy.
-And this made her feel happy too.
-So, she attempts to recreate this equation as often as possible.
+She loves to encourage people to suspend their disbelief or think sideways about the world for a moment, or an hour, or longer – the moment described by The Pierotters in the 1980s as the WIAA – or ‘what it’s all about. ‘

 She is excited by arts projects that are socially democratic – that take place in public places and in which everyone can take part, as audience members or participants.
 She is motivated to create opportunities for artists and audiences together to create, deliver and experience work of exceptional quality that comments upon and challenges our accepted status quo, seeing people and places in new ways and advocating a call to action to shape the future.

 Fiona Fraser Smith

 With many strings to her creative bow, she’s been Director of Appledore Arts and the Appledore Visual Arts Festival, Producer & Programmer for Beaford Arts and as an independent freelance producer and fundraiser for a variety of artists and companies including Burn the Curtain (outdoor promenade theatre), Ruth Mitchell (playwright and performer), Stacked Wonky Dance (contemporary outdoor dance) and the Bureau of Silly Ideas (outdoor arts).